antarctica/lantern/README.md

 database, can be used.
 Credentials for this database are stored in the MAGIC 1Password shared vault.
 This database is re-synced automatically by BAS IT every Tuesday at 02:00.

+#### CSW auth

+Requests are evaluated as being either 'read' or 'write' based on either the `request` query string parameter, or elements used in the request body (e.g. `request=GetRecords` or `<csw:Query>` for a read/select request).

+These permissions are mapped onto required scopes for each catalogue.
+Required scopes may be empty to allow anonymous for read or write.

+Where the request type cannot be determined unambiguously it will be rejected.

 ### Jinja templates

 A series of [Jinja2](https://jinja.palletsprojects.com/) templates are used for rendering pages, including